ANCOVA (Analyses of covariance)

 Requirements for an ANCOVA

-The number of groups (the independent variable) should be at least on one dimension with at least two values.
+The number of groups (the independent variable) has to be measured on one dimension with at least two values.
 If more dimensions or grouping variables are used, this is denoted as a MANCOVA.
 The number of groups is a variable on nominal level.

 The dependent variable and the covariate should be a continuous variable.
 They must be continuous data, that is measured at an interval or ratio scale.
 If they are measured on ordinal level, there isn’t a widely used kind of analyses.
 The best way to deal with such a situation is treating the data as if they were measured on the interval level.
 Read more about this topic in our paper which test should be performed?